Simply-Love/Simply-Love-SM5/README.md

 I haven't tested different resolutions so probably doesn't work super well on widescreen.

-I haven't tested with large libraries.
-Initial load is long because all songs need to be put in to groups but after that it should be fine.
+Initial load is extremely slow

 If you have tagged songs and then delete the tag, the tagged songs won't show up in the untagged group.
 Once you add the tag back in they'll all reappear.